rayjon/nomo50/README.md

 - **1808**

-  The Act Prohibition the Importing of Slaves is enforced and bans the forced migration of enslaved peoples into the United States.
+  The Act Prohibition the Importing of Slaves is passed by the U.S. Congress banning the kidnapping and forced migration of enslaved peoples into the United States.

 - **1818**

-  Free and enslaved African Americans create the African Methodist Episcopal (AME) church in Charleston, South Carolina.
-This same year the Charleston City Guard raids and arrests 140 members of the new religious organization citing a law that forbids gatherings of more than 7 Black men in the company of white citizens.
+  The Charleston City Guard raids and arrests 140 members of the newly formed African Methodist Episcobal (AME) church citing a law that forbids gatherings of more than 7 Black men in the company of white citizens.

-- **1825**

-  The invention of modern policing begins in the United States and England.

-- **1832**

-  The Londand, England police force is founded.

 - **1838**